m-kru/hbs/user-manual/glossary.typ

 ]

 #block(breakable:false)[
+/ target context:
+  An invariant environment constituting of HBS variables that are guaranteed to not implicitly change during the target proc evaluation.
+]

+#block(breakable:false)[
 / target name:
   The name of the target in the target path.
   For example, if the target path is `lib::pkg::my-core::my-target`, then the target name is `my-target`.